zephraph/notes/Projects/Enabling Strict Type Checking on Force.md

 So after running the script it ran correctly on the first time and everything is perfect.
 I can retire now.

-No, that didn't happen.
-I got 1061 errors.
+That's what I wish happened.
+What actually happened is I got 1061 errors.

 This is the part of the story where I'm supposed to say something smart like how I figured out exactly what I could do to make things better.

-That also isn't happening.
+That also didn't happen.

-What is happening is that I'm going through these errors and fixing them mostly by hand, heh.
+What happened is that I went through these errors and fixed them mostly by hand, heh.

 Sometimes I get two comments appearing right on top of each other.
 Why?
 Because my fatigued brain probably did something weird with the splice or something.
 It's diminishing returns now to try to figure that out, so I just delete the extra lines and move on with my life.